juansanzone/uicardtest/README.md

 * @Objc full compatibility

 ### 🔮 Project Example
-This project include an example project using MeliCardDrawer and other target with xCTests test cases.
+This project include an example project using MeliCardDrawer and another target with xCTests test cases.

 ### 📚 Documentation
 :TODO: